sushmashivakavi/docs/v2/sms/webhook.md

 - The method used for sending the delivery report onto the client’s URL is `POST`.

-We try 3 times with interval of 30 minutes for failed requests.
-Continues failure requests will be ignored.
+We retry 3 times with an interval of 30 minutes for failed requests.
+Continued failure requests will be ignored.
 ## Compose Webhook

 For users seeking enhanced customization, compose webhook will help to receive the customized webhook payload to precisely match your preferences and requirements.